codepath/android_guides/Paging-Library-Guide.md

         }
     };

+    if (isAsync) {
       // Fetch data synchronously
-    // For AsyncHttpClient, this workaround forces the callback to be run synchronously handler.setUseSynchronousMode(true);
+      // For AsyncHttpClient, this workaround forces the callback to be run synchronously

+      handler.setUseSynchronousMode(true);
       handler.setUsePoolThread(true);
+    }
 ```

 #### Add a Data Source Factory